Easysort/Easysort/docs/mission.md

 We want to make sure that robots doing key tasks in society are open-sourced: not owned by a company that can control you, but freely available to everyone.
 This is why we are open-sourcing everything we do.

+# Vision:

+- Do we really want tech billionaries or do we really want tech: https://asiatimes.com/2024/07/chinas-subsidies-create-not-destroy-value/# + Hefie model for goverment VC funds